Governor of New South Wales: Role

 As the sovereign lives outside New South Wales, the Governor's primary task is to perform the Sovereign's constitutional duties on their behalf.

 Lord Wakehurst takes the oath of office upon his arrival in Sydney in 1937.

-The Governor is enpowered by the Constitution Act 1902 to appoint the ministers of the Government of New South Wales.
+The Governor is empowered by the Constitution Act 1902 to appoint the ministers of the Government of New South Wales.
 Convention dictates that the governor must select as premier an individual from Legislative Assembly that has the confidence of that body.
 The premier then advises the governor on who to appoint as ministers.
 The executive branch of government exercises power formally through the governor-in-council, the governor acting with the advice of the Executive Council of New South Wales.
 This council is made up of cabinet ministers and gives legal effect to decisions already reached in cabinet.
 While the governor must almost always act only on the advice of ministers, in exceptional circumstances they may act in the absence or contrary to advice—this is known as the reserve powers.
 The circumstances when these powers may be exercised is disputed, however in 1932 the governor justified the use of these powers to revoke the commission of premier Jack Lang during the 1932 New South Wales constitutional crisis on the grounds of alleged illegal activity by the premier.